 Good customer relationship management can turn happy customers into evangelists for your product or service, spreading the word and bringing in new business.
 Rachel Miller finds out how you can persuade customers to become flag-bearers for your business

-“Customer retention is very important.
+Creating customer evangelists does not happen by accident; it starts with good service and a commitment to customer retention. -“Customer retention is very important.
 What all the research tells us is that it is five times easier to sell to existing customers.
-You need an approach to business that focuses on customer retention,” stresses Daniels.
+You need an approach to business that focuses on customer retention,” says Daniels.

-But keeping customers is a challenge, as he points out.
+But keeping customers can be a challenge.
 “Every customer counts.
 If you’re a small company with a few high-value clients, then if you are not servicing them in the right way you are in danger of losing them.
 It’s very easy to switch suppliers.
 If you are not nurturing your existing customers then what is to stop them going elsewhere?”